-It’s no secret that it takes a while to get paid in construction.
-Many contractors and suppliers simply accept late payments as the status quo.
-Sometimes, you might consider yourself lucky to get paid at all!
-When a GC or property owner delays payment, it’s not just annoying – it can get expensive.
+When a GC or property owner delays payment to their subcontractors, it’s not just annoying — late payments can get expensive.
 Allowing a contractor or project owner to pay late is the same as loaning them money.
 Every day that the money isn’t in your pocket, it’s costing you in a variety of ways.
-These are the carrying costs of slow payment in construction – the amount of money it costs you to carry someone else’s debt.
+These are the carrying costs of slow payment in construction — the amount of money it costs you to carry someone else’s debt.
 You’re effectively paying your customer to hold your money.

 If you’re not passing on those carrying costs, you’re losing money.
 You should, at the very least, be calculating your carrying costs in order to create an accurate idea of how much each project, and each customer, costs you.
 Better yet, you should be demanding faster payments.